Welcome to the second and last part of our journey through the top 10 retro soccer games.

-Forget about its two official names, this game was universally called “Angry Football”, period.
+Forget about its two official names, this game was universally called “Angry Soccer”, period.

 Except for a goal being scored, everybody had an angry, funny face… Even the referee!

 But I loved it, it looked like a cartoon.
-I wasted away with tournaments in the same old bar with my schoolmates, much to the joy of the barman.
+I wasted away with tournaments at my local arcade with my schoolmates, much to the joy of the owner.
 10 years later, the man still remembered those times when that weird soccer game earned him at least 50 bucks a day.
-His arcade machine had never been that crowded.
+It was probably the most crowded cabinet he had ever had.

 Back to the game, I recall I used to drive older boys crazy with my USA (the fastest team in the game).
 Most of them would pick Germany because their players shot hard, but there was little they could do, when they had to face a team, whose players were basically uncatchable.

 I just loved to hide the ball from them and score with a bicycle kick from outside the penalty area.

 I was not one to brag, but I had a special catchphrase for sore losers (there were a few, sadly): “Germany shoot hard, but it is hard to shoot when facing USA!”.